skip to Main Content

 • the rated temperature (EN).

-Different profile types (open or closed profiles) have different heating behaviour.
-Closed profiles heat up faster than open profiles with the same U/A factor.
-This is taken into account by the appropriate thickness of the insulation layer former.
+Different profile types (open sections or hollow sections) have different heating behaviour.
+For example, hollow sections heat up faster than open sections (e.g. I sections, H sections) with the same U/A factor.
+Therefore, the coating thicknesses to be applied are determined according to the building component.

 Back To Top